Pancreatic Cancer: Symptoms, Stages, Causes, Medicines & Treatments

 How Can I Reduce My Risk Of Pancreatic Cancer?

 Like all forms of cancer, there is no surefire way to prevent pancreatic cancer.
-However, there are efforts than can be taken to minimize the risk of pancreatic cancer as much as possible.
+However, there are efforts than can be taken to minimize the risk of the disease as much as possible.

 The most effective ways to reduce the risk of pancreatic cancer include: